RusseII/product/spec/pages/auction_page/features/bond_information.md

 #### Convertibility

-- Description: Whether or not the bonds are redeemable for a pro-rata portion of the collateral tokens
+- Description: Whether or not the bonds are redeemable for a portion of the collateral tokens
 - Value: boolean

+#### Convertible asset amount

+- Description: The amount of collateral asset the bonds are convertible into
+- Value: number and type of asset
+  - Ex: 300,000 UNI

 #### Breakeven token price of convertibility